kingsamchen/KBase/README.md

 ### Disclaimer

-Once again, KBase is a toy project I do in spare time.
+Once again, KBase is a personal-interest-driven project I do in spare time.
 There is no any guarantee for its long-term maintenance.

-KBase is inspired by base of Chromium.
-However, I don't approve of the way they use C++, thus I wrote KBase in my own coding flavor, and also with adapting to my personal needs.
+KBase is inspired by base lib of Chromium.
+However, I don't approve of the way they use C++, thus I code KBase in my own coding flavor, and also with adapting to my personal needs.

 ### Usage and Samples